-Plaintiffs Dames, Rogers, Newman, and Shah against University Defendants in both their individual and official capacities

-Plaintiff Mohanarajah against University Defendants and EEAC Defendants in both their individual and official capacities public official for the exercise of that right."
+- Plaintiffs Dames, Rogers, Newman, and Mohanarajah against University Defendants in both their individual and official capacities - 315.
+Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein. - 316.
+"The First Amendment right of free speech includes not only the affirmative right to speak, but also the right to be free from retaliation by a public official for the exercise of that right."
 Suarez Corp.
 Indus. v.
 McGraw, 202 F.3d 676, 685 (4th Cir.
-2000).

-345. Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein.

-346. "The First Amendment right of free speech includes not only the affirmative right to speak, but also the right to be free from retaliation by a

-347. At the encampment, Plaintiffs were engaged in protected speech activity in a public forum.

-348. University Defendants' immediate issuance of indefinite bans from all UNC Chapel Hill property to Plaintiffs Dames, Rogers, Newman, and Mohanarajah adversely affected their First Amendment rights to engage in political speech, assembly, and association in a public forum.

-349. University Defendants and EEAC Defendants' immediate and summary suspension of Plaintiff Mohanarajah through the EEAC was an adverse action that chilled Plaintiff Mohanarajah's ability to engage in protected activity in a public forum.
+2000). - 317.
+As outlined in Count II, Plaintiffs were engaged in protected speech activity in a public forum. - 318.
+University Defendants' immediate issuance of indefinite bans from all UNC Chapel Hill property to Plaintiffs Dames, Rogers, Newman, and Mohanarajah adversely affected their First Amendment rights to engage in political speech and association in a public forum. - 319.
+University Defendants' immediate and summary suspension of Plaintiff Mohanarajah through the EEAC at UNC Chapel Hill was an adverse action that chilled Plaintiff Mohanarajah's ability to engage in protected activity in a public forum.

-350. University Defendants' disciplinary actions were substantially motivated by Plaintiffs Dames, Rogers, Newman, and Mohanarajah's protected speech and associational activity.
+320. University Defendants' disciplinary actions were substantially motivated by Plaintiffs Dames, Rogers, Newman, and Mohanarajah's protected speech and associational activity.

-351. As a result of University Defendants' actions, Plaintiffs' Dames, Rogers, Newman, and Mohanarajah have been chilled out of fear of retaliation from future exercise of their constitutionally protected rights of free speech and expression, petitioning the government, receiving ideas and information, and association.
+321. As a result of University Defendants' actions, Plaintiffs' Dames, Rogers, Newman, and Mohanarajah have been chilled out of fear of retaliation from future exercise of their constitutionally protected rights of free speech and expression, petitioning the government, receiving ideas and information, and association.